 Detail of the Black Sheep 10-piece ensemble performance on September 20th.
 Note Fido X and Common Era at far left.

 Good to see some of you at the Black Sheep’s first full ensemble performance, in Bristol a coupla weeks back.
 By all accounts, the audience – Cope watchers included – were entirely split by the goings-on onstage.
 Perhaps it was our choice of all new material, or the set’s fairly southwest-centric lyrical conceits.
 Hmm… perhaps some were offended by David Wrench’s spirited glockenspiel’n’vocal only version of the English Civil War song ‘The Raid’, with its rousing theme of Northerners attacking Bristol.
-Still, we found a rare opportunity to perform brand new material in advance of the next rousing Black Sheep album, which will be entitled THE LEARNED BASTARD TAKES PRECEDENCE OVER THE IGNORANT HIGH PRIEST.
-For all you Sheep groupies, the setlist was thus:
+Still, we found a rare opportunity to perform brand new material.
+For you Sheep groupie, the setlist was thus:

 - Buy the Revolution (full ensemble)

 - La Pasionaria (Acoustic Division w/ David Wrench)

 All Hail The Transcending Ghost